aarongilly/aarongilly.github.io/_gillespedia/atomic-habits.md

    teaser: "/assets/images/gillespedia/cover-atomic-habits.png"
 ---

+# Book Review

 I **really** like this book.
 It's the book that "The Power of Habit" should have been.
-My book review is too long.
+This book & *"Getting Things Done"* are the only two books I would recommend to everyone.
+They both changed my life in a significant way for the better.

 ![Book cover]({{ site.url }}{{ site.baseurl }}/assets/images/gillespedia/cover-atomic-habits.png)